On a spectral sequence for the cohomology of infinite loop spaces: Derived Functors of

+where $[1]$ denotes a shift by 1 in the simplicial degree.
+(By \emph{non-canonical} we mean that the isomorphism depends on a choice of basis of $\pi_{*}V$.) \end{thm}

-We are now ready to compute $\pi_{*}U(M)$ for any simplicial restricted vector space $M$.
-By Corollary~\ref{cor:RestrDecomp} we know that $M$ decomposes as a coproduct of $K[n,q]$'s and $K[n,q,k]$'s.
-Our first observation is that $U$ preserves colimits, so this carries over to a decomposition of $U(M)$: \begin{propn} $U$, considered as a functor from restricted vector spaces to graded commutative $\F$-algebras, preserves colimits. \end{propn} \begin{proof} Let $U'$ denote $U$, regarded as a functor from restricted vector spaces to augmented graded commutative $\F$-algebras.
+By Corollary~\ref{cor:RestrDecomp} we know that any simplicial restricted vector space is weakly equivalent to a coproduct of $K[n,q]$'s and $K[n,q,k]$'s.
+To show that this carries over to a decomposition of $U(M)$ up to weak equivalence, we observe $U$ preserves weak equivalences and colimits: \begin{propn} $U$, considered as a functor from restricted vector spaces to graded commutative $\F$-algebras, preserves colimits and weak equivalences. \end{propn} \begin{proof} We first show that $U$ preserves colimits.
+Let $U'$ denote $U$, regarded as a functor from restricted vector spaces to augmented graded commutative $\F$-algebras.
 The forgetful functor from augmented algebras to algebras preserves colimits, so it suffices to show that $U'$ preserves colimits.
-Let $Q$ denote the augmentation ideal functor for augmented graded commutative $\F$-algebras, regarded as a functor to restricted vector spaces with restriction maps given by squaring.
-Then $Q$ is right adjoint to $U'$, so $U'$ preserves colimits. \end{proof} Thus for any simplicial restricted vector space $M$, the simplicial graded vector space $U(M)$ is a tensor product of $U(K[n,q])$'s and $U(K[n,q,k])$'s.
-To compute $\pi_{*}U(M)$ it therefore suffices to compute $\pi_{*}U(K[n,q])$ and $\pi_{*}U(K[n,q,k])$.
+But this is clear since $U'$ has a right adjoint, namely the augmentation ideal functor for augmented graded commutative $\F$-algebras, regarded as a functor to restricted vector spaces with restriction maps given by squaring.